 We form them using the verb have (‘have’ or ’has’ for the present perfect, ‘had’ for the past perfect) plus the past participle of the main verb.
 (Sometimes we add modals before 'have,' or continuous forms after it.
 See Past and Present Perfect Tense Use if you would like more details or examples.)

-Notice the second sentence of “An Inventive History: How Chinese Thinkers and Tinkers Changed the World” below, including the irregular past participles for ‘fly,’ ‘wear,’ and ‘eat.’)
+Notice the second sentence of “An Inventive History: How Chinese Thinkers and Tinkers Changed the World” below.
+It includes the irregular past participles for ‘fly,’ ‘wear,’ and ‘eat.’
 ‘You have’ has been turned into the contraction ‘you’ve.’
 That’s very common in informal speech.

 · “If you've read a book or newspaper, flown a kite, regained your sense of direction by using a compass, ooohed and aaahed at a fireworks display, worn a soft silk shirt or eaten spaghetti, you've encountered just a few amazing Chinese inventions.”

-Fill in the blanks in the paragraphs below using the past participles (or past participle + present participle: been+ _______ing) listed above each group of paragraphs.
+Fill in the blanks in the paragraphs below.
+Use the past participles (or past participle + present participle: been+ _______ing) listed above each group of paragraphs.

 For group 1: